Buyer Short Sale FAQ

 What is the difference between a foreclosure and a short sale?

 A foreclosure is when the bank takes ownership of the property after the property owner has defaulted on the loan.
 The foreclosure process in Colorado can take months after the first mortgage payment is missed.
 A borrower is “short” when the borrower owes an amount on his property that when combined with closing costs and commission is higher than current market value.
 A short sale occurs when a negotiation is entered into with the homeowner’s mortgage company or companies to accept less than the full balance of the loan at closing.
 A buyer closes on the property and the property is “sold short.”
 Both foreclosure and short sale properties are sold “as is” which means the owner nor the bank are willing to make repairs and the buyer accepts this responsibility.
+If you want to know more about a mortgage contract, land contract, or a property contract, then go online to Amerinote Xchange to see how they can help you navigate this area.

 Why would a lender accept a short sale?